 ethereum

-FEB 20, 2026
+APR 20, 2026

 Disclaimer

-Everstake, Inc. or any of its affiliates is a software platform that provides infrastructure tools and resources for users but does not offer investment advice or investment opportunities, manage funds, facilitate collective investment schemes, provide financial services or take custody of, or otherwise hold or manage, customer assets.
-Everstake, Inc. or any of its affiliates does not conduct any independent diligence on or substantive review of any blockchain asset, digital currency, cryptocurrency or associated funds.
-Everstake, Inc. or any of its affiliates’s provision of technology services allowing a user to stake digital assets is not an endorsement or a recommendation of any digital assets by it.
+Everstake, Inc. or any of its affiliates is a software platform that provides infrastructure tools and resources for users, but does not offer investment advice or investment opportunities, manage funds, facilitate collective investment schemes, provide financial services, or take custody of, or otherwise hold or manage, customer assets.
+Everstake, Inc. or any of its affiliates does not conduct any independent diligence on or substantive review of any blockchain asset, digital currency, cryptocurrency, or associated funds.
+Everstake, Inc., or any of its affiliates, providing technology services that allow a user to stake digital assets, does not endorse or recommend any digital assets.
 Users are fully and solely responsible for evaluating whether to stake digital assets.

 By submitting this form, you are acknowledging that you have read and agree to our Privacy Notice, which details how we collect and use your information.